opensearch-project/project-website/_posts/2023-03-21-semantic-science-benchmarks.md

 3. If a dataset is heavy on keyword usage, BM25 works much better than neural retrievers.
 An example of such a dataset is one containing factory part numbers.
 4. If a dataset is heavy on natural language, neural retrievers work much better than BM25.
 An example of such a dataset is one containing data for a community forum.
 5. For datasets that contain both natural language and keywords, a combination of BM25 and neural retrievers works better.
 An example of such a dataset is one containing data for a clothing website that describes products using both natural language (product description) and numbers (product length, size, or weight).
-6. The optimal combination method depends on the dataset, but in general we have found that harmonic mean performs best for pretrained models and arithmetic mean performs best for fine-tuned models.
+6. The optimal combination method depends on the dataset.
+In general, we have found that harmonic mean performs best for pretrained models, while arithmetic mean and geometric mean perform best for fine-tuned models.

 ## Appendix: Details of test datasets

 In this appendix, we provide further details of the test datasets used for benchmarking.
 Our primary data sources were the BEIR challenge and the Amazon ESCI datasets.

 ### The BEIR dataset